 Last week, Berlin became the focal point of all things Big Data & AI.
-The summit brought together a rather diverse bunch of 8000+ visitors: from students, AI enthusiasts, small start-ups, and journalists all the way to research scientists, and business stakeholders from various industries (banking, telco, automotive to name a few).
+The summit brought together a rather diverse bunch of 8000+ visitors: from students, AI enthusiasts, small start-ups, and journalists all the way to research scientists, big data companies and business stakeholders from various industries (banking, telco, automotive to name a few).

 The main themes of the conference were covered from many different angles and viewpoints.
 Speakers talked about the future of AI, policy-making and ethics, as well as applications in various business settings.
 Design and its interaction with Artificial Intelligence got a designated exhibition space.
 Upon entering the main conference hall, attendees were greeted by Audi’s futuristic flying car prototype.

 To give a sense of the quality and authority of speakers, on day 1, Robert E. Kahn gave a keynote lecture, where he talked about the projects he has been on to since he co-invented the internet.
 AI is increasingly taking over all areas of human activity.
 For example, Dr Antje Venjakob (oculid) explained how behavioural biometrics is the future of personal authentication since your fingerprints are not enough anymore to shield you from fraudsters.
 The specific way you walk or move your eyes is already replacing bad passwords as a means of proving that you are you.